LVLM-Aided Alignment of Task-Specific Vision Models: Additional Experimental Results

 \subsection{Open-Source LVLMs}

-In Table \ref{tab:LVLMs_appx}, we compare the verdict accuracy of the OpenAI GPT models used in the main paper with recent open-source alternatives.
+In Table \ref{tab:LVLMs}, we compare the verdict accuracy of the OpenAI GPT models used in the main paper with recent open-source alternatives.
 Verdict accuracy is the proportion of clusters that overlap spurious features and are then actually correctly classified as spurious by the Critic \& Judge pair.
 As open-source models, we evaluate Llama-4-Scout (\textit{Llama-4-Scout-17B-16E-Instruct}) \cite{meta2024llama4} as both Critic and Judge, and Qwen3 models \cite{yang2025qwen3} using \textit{Qwen3-VL-235B-A22B-Thinking} as the Critic and \textit{Qwen3-235B-A22B-Instruct-2507} as the Judge.
-While the Qwen3 models underperform the larger OpenAI models, Llama-4 achieves a verdict accuracy comparable to GPT-4o.
+While the Qwen3 models under-perform the larger OpenAI models, Llama-4 achieves a verdict accuracy comparable to GPT-4o.
 This demonstrates that our method does not rely on any specific proprietary LVLM and can also be effectively applied with open-source models.
-Together with the other measures discussed in Section 6 (Ablations and Discussion), this further enhances the accessibility of LVLM-VA.
+Together with the other measures discussed in the main paper, this further enhances the accessibility of LVLM-VA.